 Patrick Minard received his Bachelor of Science in Pharmacy from the University of Pittsburgh.
 He has worked in pharmacy for 27 years.
 His previous experience includes serving as a Pharmacy Manager for Walmart Stores Inc. for 23 years.

-Clinton Sanders received his Pharmacy Doctorate from University of New Mexico College of Pharmacy.
+Clinton Sanders received his Doctor of Pharmacy degree from University of New Mexico College of Pharmacy.
 His previous experience includes more than 10 years of managing retail chain pharmacies.

 RX Blue Star Solutions

 Edward Szczypiorski received his Doctor of Pharmacy degree from Duquesne University.
 He has worked in retail, mail order, and specialty pharmacy as a licensed pharmacist for 11 years.